 After all, you’re dealing with two of the most unreliable products in the history of the world…

-That’s buyers and sellers.
+That’s the buyers and your sales team.

 In case you were wondering.

-All you can hope for is that you spot the sales weaknesses early and do something to over come them.
+So, to cut to the ending super quick…in many cases the best you can hope for is that you spot the sales weaknesses early and do something to over come them.

-That you leave no stone unturned when it comes to dealing with sales fails, whether that’s with regard to people, process or product.
+And…that you leave no stone unturned when it comes to dealing with sales fails, whether that’s with regard to people, process or product.

 Sales Improvement Assumptions